Car Accidents and Insurance Claims:

 Insurance companies spend millions of dollars portraying an image that they are here to help you, but the reality is that the insurance company is in the business of making money and profiting.
 It is not uncommon to hear that you do not need a lawyer to give you legal advice if you were injured as a result of someone else’s negligence, but the reality is simple, less money the insurance company pays you, the more money they make.

-Have you ever thought about WHY INSURANCE COMPANIES HAVE RESERVE ACCOUNTS SET A SIDE FOR EACH ACCIDENT (occurrence)?
+Have you ever thought about WHY INSURANCE COMPANIES HAVE RESERVE ACCOUNTS SET ASIDE FOR EACH ACCIDENT (occurrence)?
 Why if you have not been paid, the company puts the money aside and automatically calls it due, but does not pay it until months or even years later?
 What happens to the money that is off the insurance companies’ book, but still in their control?
-Where does the interest on billions and billions of dollars go?
-Even better, if the money is due, then why do adjustors play hard ball and try lower the value of your claim?
+Where does the interest in billions and billions of dollars go?
+Even better, if the money is due, then why do adjustors play hardball and try lower the value of your claim?

 Simply, this is called creative accounting.
-Insurance companies have creative way of putting money on the side to hide their profits.
-At the day’s end, it is all about how much money a big insurance company make does, and in order to create goodwill with all of us and hide their predatory business practices, insurance companies spend millions on TV adverting in order to create a soft, friendly, and neighborly image.
-Insurance companies have professionals, lawyers, lobbyist, and array of other supporting groups helping them to minimize your damages, your right to recover money for your injuries.
+Insurance companies have a creative way of putting money on the side to hide their profits.
+At the day’s end, it is all about how much money a big insurance company makes do, and in order to create goodwill with all of us and hide their predatory business practices, insurance companies spend millions on TV adverting in order to create a soft, friendly, and neighborly image.
+Insurance companies have professionals, lawyers, lobbyist, an array of other supporting groups helping them to minimize your damages, your right to recover money for your injuries.

 - If injured seek help immediately;

 - Take pictures of the accident scene;

 - Get the names and phone number of all witnesses;